-1 Introduction
+Introduction

 Massive and open distributed computer systems provide a major application area for ideas and techniques developed within social simulation and complex systems modelling.
 In the early years of the 21st century there has been an explosion in global networking infrastructure in the form of wired and wireless broadband connections to the internet encompassing both traditional general purpose computer systems, mobile devices and specialist appliances and services.
 The challenge is to utilise such diverse infrastructure to provide novel services that satisfy user needs reliably.
 Traditional methods of software design and testing are not always applicable to this challenge.
 Why is this?
 And what can social simulation and complexity perspectives bring to addressing the challenge?
-This chapter answers these questions by providing a general overview of some of the major benefits of approaching design from a socially inspired perspective in addition to examples of applications in the area of peer-to-peer (P2P) systems and protocols.
+This chapter answers these questions by providing a general overview of some of the major benefits of approaching design from socially inspired perspective in addition to examples of applications in the area of peer-to-peer (P2P) systems and protocols.
 Finally we will speculate on possible future directions in the area.

-This paper is not an exhaustive survey of the area, for example, we have not discussed the application of social network analysis techniques to web graphs and social networks that are constructed within, or facilitated by, distributed software systems [27].
+This chapter is not an exhaustive survey of the area, for example, we have not discussed the application of social network analysis techniques to web graphs and social networks that are constructed within, or facilitated by, distributed software systems (Staab et al 2005).
 Both these are active areas.
+Further, we have not discussed the active research area based on randomised "Gossiping" approaches, where information is diffused over networks through randomised copying of information between adjacent nodes (Wang et al 2007).

-2 Whats wrong with traditional design approaches?
+What's wrong with traditional design approaches?

-Traditional design approaches to systems and software often assume that systems are essentially "closed" meaning they are under the control of some administrative authority that can control access, authenticate users and manage system resources such as issuing software components and updates.
+Traditional design approaches to systems and software often assume that systems are essentially "closed" - meaning they are under the control of some administrative authority that can control access, authenticate users and manage system resources such as issuing software components and updates.
 Consider the simplest situation in which we have a single computer system that is not connected to a network that is required to solve some task.
 Here, design follows a traditional process of analysis of requirements, specification of requirements then design and iterative refinement, until the system meets the specified requirements.
 User requirements are assumed to be discoverable and translatable into specifications at a level of detail that can inform a design.
 The designer has, generally, freedom to dictate the how the system should achieve the required tasks via the coordination of various software components.
 This coordination generally follows an elaborate sequencing of events where the output from one component becomes the input to others.
 The design task is to get that sequence right.